 2. How long should my answer to "what would you contribute to your future college campus community" be?

-You should keep your answer between one and three minutes.
-Ideally, it should be around the two-minute mark to ensure you don't lose the interviewer's attention.
+You should aim to be around the two-minute mark to ensure you don't lose the interviewer's attention.

 3. How should I prepare my response to this question?